weeka-app/weeka.github.io/terms.md

                     <li>Share these PDFs using iOS's standard share sheet</li>
                     <li>Print PDFs directly from your device</li>
                 </ul>
-                <p>Once you share a PDF outside the Application, we have no control over how recipients use, store, or further distribute that information.</p>
+                <p>Please note that once you share a PDF outside the Application, you have the sole responsibility how recipients use, store, or further distribute that information.</p>
             </div>
         </div>